 Unbelievable.

-We say hi, and boy, if we pull Minnesota out, that'd be a message to the world.
+And boy, if we pull Minnesota out, that'd be a message to the world.

 It really would.

-Yeah, it's gonna shock the world.
+Yep, it's going to shock the world.

-The president said to me the other day, he said, Mike, we win Minnesota, and it's over.
+The president said to me the other day, he said, Mike, we win Minnesota and it's over.

 Over.